prplwtf/dotfiles/README.md

 To finish installation, run `bash ~/.scripts/dotwtf/.install`.
 If you run into any permission errors attempting to run this script, run `chmod -R +x ~/.scripts` and try again.

 ### Updating
 To update your prplwtf/dotfiles with the latest version, run `dotwtf -u` to resync with the latest release.
+This is still work-in-progress and may not work for everything.